Onesmus-Kilonzo/computer-programming/Readme.md

 # computer-programming
 learnig computer coding
-computer-programming is a repository for learnign puporses
+computer-programming is a repository created for learning .